-All taxpayers, including unitary business groups - You must attach a copy of your U.S. Form 1065, Pages 1 through 5, to your Illinois return if you are required to file federally.
+You must attach a copy of your federal Form 1065, Pages 1 through 5, to your Illinois return if you are required to file federally.

 Schedule B, Partners' or Shareholders' Information, must be completed and attached to all Form IL-1065 filings.